'Excruciating:' Florida collapse search stretches to Day 6 - WTMJ

 The pancake collapse of the building left layer upon layer of intertwined debris, frustrating efforts to reach anyone who may have survived in a pocket of space.

-“Every time there’s an action, there’s a reaction,” Miami-Dade Assistant Fire Chief Raide Jadallah said during a news conference Monday.
+“Every time there’s an action, there’s a reaction,” Miami-Dade Assistant Fire Chief Raide Jadallah said Monday during a news conference.
 “It’s not an issue of we could just attach a couple of cords to a concrete boulder and lift it and call it a day.”
 Some of the concrete pieces are smaller, the size of basketballs or baseballs.

 From outside a neighboring building on Monday, more than two dozen family members watched teams of searchers excavate the building site.
 Some held onto each other for support.
 Others hugged and prayed.
 Some people took photos.